Auto-roll guardrails: avoid Codex 429s automatically

 Accounts Pool turns selected saved Codex accounts into one local API with shared quota, load balancing, and failover for another app.

-CodexUse v2 is a Codex CLI desktop app.
-It does not support Claude Code or Anthropic models.
+CodexUse v2 is a Codex CLI desktop app for OpenAI workflows.
+It does not run Claude Code or Anthropic models.

 Use the CodexUse CLI to switch profiles, manage Accounts Pool, and run a headless daemon without opening the desktop app.

-Use CodexUse Pro cloud sync to push from your main machine and pull profiles, config.toml, and settings on another device.
-Manual sync with pre-pull backups and CLI support.
+Use CodexUse Pro cloud sync to push from your main machine and pull profiles, config.toml, and settings on another device with pre-pull backups.

 Use Cmd/Ctrl+K for the profile quick switcher, press ? for Help, and use core shortcuts for navigation and chat in CodexUse.